 Why a Philadelphia DUI Lawyer Matters in Non-Litigated Cases

 Even when a DUI case does not go to trial, the outcome is not automatic.
-Hiring an experienced lawyer helps by reviewing police reports, body-camera footage, field sobriety testing procedures, and chemical test results to identify unlawful traffic stops, equipment malfunctions, lab errors, or other procedural violations that may justify suppressing evidence or dismissing charges.
+Hiring an experienced lawyer helps by reviewing police reports, body-camera footage, field sobriety testing procedures, and chemical test results to identify unlawful traffic stops, equipment malfunctions, lab errors, or other procedural violations that may justify the suppression of evidence or the dismissal of charges.

 A DUI attorney can also help by: